 Charlie has earned a Normal Retirement Pension benefit of \$720 and decides to retire at age 58.
 At the time he retired, his Home Local Schedule was under the First Alternative Schedule, so he could qualify for several types of Early Retirement Pensions.
 In reviewing his work in Covered Employment, it is determined that he does not qualify for a 55/30 Pension or a Special Early Retirement Pension.
 As a result, Charlie qualifies for a Standard Early Retirement Pension.
-To calculate Charlie's Standard Early Retirement Pension you must first determine the early retirement age reduction.
+To calculate Charlie's Standard Early Retirement Pension.
+To calculate Charlie's Standard Early Retirement Pension.